objcio/articles/2014-09-10-power-of-swift.md

 For me, functional programming is just another tool in the toolbox.
 It's a very powerful tool, that changed the way I think about programming.
 It can be extremely useful when solving some problems.
 For most problems, object-oriented programming is great.
 But for some problems, solving the problem functionally might save you massive amounts of time and energy.

 Getting started with functional programming might be a bit painful.
 For one, you have to let go of old patterns.
 Because a lot of us spent years thinking in an object-oriented way, this is very difficult.
 In functional programming, you think of immutable data structures, and functions that convert them.
 In object-oriented programming, you think about objects that send messages to each other.
 If you don't immediately get functional programming, it's a good sign.
-Your brain is probably deeply wired to think of solving problems in a the object-oriented way.
+Your brain is probably deeply wired to think of solving problems in the object-oriented way.

 ## Examples